jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 expense of increased occupancy somewhere else_.
 Sure, there's a beautiful line of cars behind you driving at a constant 35 mph, but behind _that_ there's a ridiculous traffic jam that didn't need to be there.

+**Update #2**: Drew R. makes a great point in the comments that there doesn't always have to be a traffic jam at the back of that line of cars — specifically, when there is excess capacity in the road behind you, i.e., the flow rate is below the theoretical maximum and the occupancy is below the critical threshold where people start caring about following distance.
+You might know whether such a region exists behind you because you just drove through it.
+So in that situation, it is actually beneficial to try to smooth out the traffic wave by driving slower as you approach it.

 ### Conclusion

 At the risk of being helpful, here are some things YOU can do that are actually guaranteed to improve commute times for